siddhantbhagat8/recipe-calorie-analysis/README.md

 ### Misingness Dependency

 #### Calories and Rating
-**Null Hypothesis:** There is no difference between the mean calories of recipes with missing ratings and those with ratings **Alternate Hypothesis:** There is a difference between the mean calories of recipes with and without ratings.
+**Null Hypothesis:** There is no difference between the mean calories of recipes with missing ratings and those with ratings.

+**Alternate Hypothesis:** There is a difference between the mean calories of recipes with and without ratings.

 **Test Statistic:** Absolute difference in the mean calories of the two groups.
-We choose this test statistic because `calories` and `ratings` are both numerical variables
+We choose this test statistic because `calories` and `ratings` are both numerical variables.

 The selective dataframe in use has a `rating_missing` column to help conduct the test: